How The Pandemic Turned An Introvert Into A Voice For Gig Workers

 "The reality is that I could go out and find another job and bring myself up into a better financial situation," he said.
 But he feels he is able to speak out, while others cannot take that risk.
 "I decided to go ahead and stick it out as long as I possibly can."

 Solis doesn't want to relive his battle with the virus or spread it to others.
 So he uses a lot of disinfecting wipes and hand sanitizer — more than the 6 ounces a month that Shipt supplies.
-(The company provides free reusable face masks, wipes, and hand sanitizer to workers who say they want it.)
+(The company provides free reusable masks, wipes and hand sanitizer to workers who say they want it.
+It also makes free masks and gloves available at Target stores.)
 And he works just enough hours to cover his bills.
 Christmas with his four kids was a low-key affair this year.

 Solis says the trade-offs are worth it.
 He found his voice.